 It is quite common for people to conflate bubbles and Ponzi schemes, but they are significantly different.
 Though some might argue that there are traces of fraudulent activities in some bubbles, it doesn’t change the fact that they were all driven by legitimate investments with the ability to earn returns.

 On the other hand, Ponzi schemes, named after Charles Ponzi, the first person to set up a Ponzi scheme (1920), are fraudulent investments.
-Money put into Ponzi schemes are not actually invested to earn returns, and investors are promised absurd returns that are paid from the money of other investors.
+Money put into Ponzi schemes is not actually invested to earn returns, and investors are promised absurd returns that are paid from the money of other investors.
 You should check out this article on tips for validating investment options.

 Why Do People Fall for Ponzi Schemes?